-Leominster is one of 68 areas in England to receive a share of the £95 million government fund for heritage regeneration projects, led by Historic England working with local councils and the community.
+Leominster is one of a number of high streets in England to receive a share of the £95 million government fund for heritage regeneration projects, led by Historic England working with local councils and the community.

 The projects included in the Leominster HSHAZ Scheme were identified through public consultation and discussion with Historic England.
 They include:

-- Improvements to the public realm, with a focus on Corn Square
+- Improvements to public spaces, with a focus on Corn Square

 - A grants programme to restore key historic buildings/shopfronts and bring under-utilised buildings back into use